AuthorCarpentry/markdown-github-webpages/02-gh-pages.md

 ```
 git clone https://github.com/<yourgithubusername>/my-first-webpage.git
 ```
+(the URI will look slightly different using SSH, but the git clone command works exactly the same)
 * In Atom, using the "Open Folder" command under "File", open your my-first-webpage repository.
 * You should see 3 files on your left: `.gitignore`, `README.md`, and `_config.yml`